Analysis | We get it, Mr. President: You’re mad at New York City

 Trump’s inclusion of New York City on his list of targets is clearly more about some combination of pique and politics than life on the ground.
 The city and the state it anchors have been consistent burrs under Trump’s saddle, from the launch of a range of investigations targeting him and his business by Attorney General Letitia James (D) to Mayor Bill de Blasio (D) having “Black lives matter” painted in large letters on Fifth Avenue outside Trump Tower.

 Trump’s attempts to bring New York to heel, though, extend beyond the “anarchist” claim.
 The city’s policy of offering undocumented immigrants certain protections from federal law enforcement has prompted the Trump administration to repeatedly threaten to withhold funding, including funding focused on the coronavirus pandemic.
-Earlier this year, the federal government kicked New Yorkers out of a federal program facilitating security processes at airports, again ostensibly because of sanctuary policies — but also potentially for punitive reasons.
+Earlier this year, the federal government kicked New Yorkers out of a federal program facilitating security processes at airports, again ostensibly because of sanctuary policies — but also potentially for political reasons.

 The president’s most dramatic rejection of the city where he grew up came last fall, when he announced that he was officially moving to Florida.
 The move had some positive implications for Trump (swing state, potentially avoiding some of the aforementioned investigations) but also marked a significant shift in Trump’s public persona.
 No longer was he the outer-borough kid who made good in Manhattan, the celeb who worked Page Six with the best of them.
 Now, admittedly not unlike other older New Yorkers, he sought warmer climes.